Ghalastic/Forward-Inverse-Kinematics-For-3DOF-Robot-Arm/README.md

 ####
 ![image](https://github.com/user-attachments/assets/b8de9155-957d-47a5-8d6d-85e854c03a8a)
 ####
-For our 3-DOF robot, the transformation matrices are:
+For the 3-DoF robotic arm, the transformation matrices are:
 ####
 - T1:
 ####